Basic Concepts

 Optimization Levels

-Frost's backend is LLVM, which means we inherit the use of the opt
+Frost's backend is LLVM, which means we inherit the use of the tool for optimization:

 All Frost programs must have one main